basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 Strongly-consistent writes operate only on single keys.
-There is currently no support within Riak for strongly consistent operations against multiple keys, although it is always possible to incorporate write and read locks in an application that uses strongly-consistent Riak.
+There is currently no support within Riak for strongly consistent operations against multiple keys, although it is always possible to incorporate write and read locks in an application that uses strong consistency.

 ## Known Issues